snehilvj/dmc-docs/docs/yearpickerinput/yearpickerinput.md

 ### Value format

-Use `format` property to change the format of the date displayed in the date input field.
+Use `valueFormat` property to change the format of the date displayed in the date input field.

 .. exec::docs.yearpickerinput.valueformat